afra12317/Learning-Guided-Control/README.md

 ## 🚧 Current Issues in the Code

 1. **Unstable performance**.
-2. **Too slow** - Don't know how to optimize dynamically sized array。
+2. **Too slow** - Don't know how to optimize dynamically sized array.

+Zirui's method: First, exclude walls.
+Then, use convert_cartesian_to_frenet_jax to identify trajectories that go out of track (i.e., intersect with the track boundaries).
+Treat these as out-of-track flags.

+Real obstacles should be detected separately (e.g., from LiDAR), and stored as a fixed-length array.
+To keep it JAX-compatible, limit the number of obstacles and apply padding if there are fewer.
+Then use JAX to compute collision detection for all obstacles in batch.

 3. **Missing reference speed** – there should be a reference velocity, and the reward should include a `vel_cost` term to encourage speed tracking.

+4. Detect collisions between waypoints (i.e., trajectory segments), not just at individual states.

 ---